huggingface/transfer-learning-conv-ai/README.md

                   "speaker2_token": "<speaker2>",
                   "pad_token": "<pad>"}```
 4. `tb_logger.writer.log_dir` to `tb_logger.writer.logdir`: This is the correct attribute name as seen in the [tensorboardX docs](https://tensorboardx.readthedocs.io/en/latest/_modules/tensorboardX/writer.html#SummaryWriter)

+# Steps for finetuning to custom dataset:
+At the current directory (~/transfer-learning-conv-ai/):
+1. Create directory to contain pretrained weights: `mkdir huggingface_s3; cd huggingface_s3`
+2. Download the pretrained weights given in the original repo: `wget https://s3.amazonaws.com/models.huggingface.co/transfer-learning-chatbot/finetuned_chatbot_gpt.tar.gz`
+3. Extract weights: `tar -xvzf finetuned_chatbot_gpt.tar.gz`
+4. Copy over files that contain information about special tokens: `cp special_tokens_map.json huggingface_s3/`, `cp added_tokens.json huggingface_s3/`
+5. Go to utils.py and change `CUSTOM_DATAPATH` to the custom data path.
+6. Change code content of `get_custom_dataset` function to reformat the custom dataset accordingly.
+7. Run `python train.py --model_checkpoint huggingface_s3/ --custom True `
+8. You'll find your model checkpoints in `runs/` with their appropriate time stamps
+9. Interact with the model by running `python interact.py --model_checkpoint runs/<path to checkpoint>/ --max_history 5 --max_length 100`
+    - I didn't want the personalities, so I commented them out.
+But you can always put them back in and comment out `personality=""` to incorporate the personalities.
+    - Setting the parameter values for `max_history` and `max_length` is optional.
+Without the personalities, the model can accommodate more previous dialog turns.

+changes that need to be made to pytorch_transformer.modeling_utils.py -> can be accommodated in train.py file